mquinson/prog_scala/README.md

 # System Programming with Scala

-This repository contains the teaching material that I use for my lectures on System Programming at ENS Rennes.
+This repository contains the teaching material that I use for my lectures on System Programming at [ENS Rennes](http://ens-rennes.fr/).
+This is a undergrad lecture, introductionnary on scala (but not on programming).

 If you are a student of ENS Rennes, you will not find any solution to the exercises.
 You should not read the material before the lectures to